 - Environment: Sometimes, the environment of an individual may trigger one to use cocaine repeatedly.
 Environmental factors that may trigger drug abuse include work or school troubles and relationship issues, among other stresses.
 These may cause relapse and complicate the psychological withdrawal process.

 - Polysubstance dependence: People dealing with dependence on more than one drug may have withdrawal symptoms for both drugs.
 This leads to complications in the withdrawal process and makes the experience of the person in detox worse.

 - Co-occurring mental or medical health issues: People suffering from cardiovascular diseases, personality disorders, anxiety, or depression have a complicated withdrawal process.
-A drug detox in Springfield, Ohio assists patients with co-occurring conditions to get through the withdrawal process safely
+A drug detox in Ohio assists patients with co-occurring conditions to get through the withdrawal process safely

 Get Medical Detox Today